community-libs/vaurien/docs/source/apis.rst

 **GET** **/behavior**

-   Returns the current behavior in use.
+   Returns the current behavior in use, as a json object.

    Example::